Animation Cels

 [Picture by Jem Animation]

-Close-up of Riot.
+Close-up of Riot, where you can see his green eyes.
 From the music video of "Perfect Match" by The Stingers.
 Not the exact same cel, I know, but I'm not sure this exact cel was actually included in the cartoon.
 Anyone?

 Riot as an angel.
 This is from the music video "Perfect Match" by the Stingers.
 The background doesn't appear to be the correct one.
 The reason the halo isn't in the cel is because it must have been applied later using light effects.